telemachus/notes/socrates-companion/notes.md

 amounts to burning down the village in order to save it, she makes serious criticisms of two modern theories of other-regarding love.

+## Chapter 10: Socrates' Political Philosophy

+Curtis Johnson suggests that we can solve the disagreement between an (apparently) liberal or disobedient *Apology* and an (apparently) authoritarian *Crito* by interpreting *Apology* as more authoritarian than it initially seems.
+(This is a minority view.
+Most readers try to make *Crito* more liberal instead.)
+However, he also suggests that in addition to following the commands of human or divine superiors, Socrates will also follow the argument (λόγος) that seems best to him on each occasion.
+I worry that this opens up a huge potential gap where anything might go, especially given Socrates' generally negative views of human cognitive achievement.

 ## Errors

 ### Chapter 4